eyedeekay/ramp/README.md

 -------------------

-        ./         : Base Ramp classes, the things most will need to use ./config   : Configuration classes to deal with compatibility issues ./emit     : Takes a config file and uses it to send SAM commands ./examples : Usage examples
+        ./         : Base Ramp classes, the things most will need to use ./config   : Configuration structures to deal with compatibility issues ./consume  : Handle replies from the SAM bridge ./emit     : Takes a stored configuration and uses it to send SAM commands ./examples : Usage examples
         ./sam3     : Functional sam3 constructors